Meal Planning and Prepping Tips

 Below is an example meal plan for Monday-Friday.
 For ease of viewing, I’ve added only my breakfasts and lunches in this spreadsheet, and we eat the same dinners at night.

-- Breakfast: As you can see, I alternate between 2 types of breakfasts throughout the week.
-These are the breakfasts I eat every week, however sometimes I try other fruit or mix-ins which is where the Ingredients category is helpful.
+- Breakfast: I alternate between 2 types of breakfasts throughout the week, smoothies and oats.
+These are the breakfasts I eat every week, however sometimes I mix up the ingredients in them.
 I usually don’t use recipes for breakfast.

-- Lunch: I change this up pretty often from week to week, but I keep it simple and easy to put together.
-I use recipes more often for lunches, so keeping track of this is very helpful to pull the ingredients from.
+- Lunch: I change this up every week, but still keep it simple.
+I use recipes, so keeping track of the ingredients and recipe link is really helpful to refer to.

 - Dinner: I cook during the week and Andrew cooks on Saturday and Sunday (sweet deal!).
 So I’m often planning out just a few meals that will make enough for leftovers on alternate evenings.
 Another great time-saver.

-Once we have everything planned out in the spreadsheet, we look through the ingredients column to create the shopping list (see last column in the template).
+Once we have everything planned out, we create our shopping list (see last column in the template).
 We determine what we have on hand in the house and only list the items we need to buy.

 At the grocery store, I pull up the list in my Google Sheets app on my phone and we get what we need!

-Below is a snapshot of the home screen of the Veggie Campus Instagram page on my phone.
-The symbol that is circled is the ‘save’ symbol that appears on the bottom right of each Instagram picture you view, no matter who’s profile it is.
-If you click on that symbol on someone’s picture, you can see all of your saved pictures by going to the same symbol on your profile home page and clicking on it.
+- Below is a shot of the Veggie Campus Instagram home screen on my phone.
+The ‘save’ symbol that is circled appears on the bottom right of each Instagram picture.
+If you click on that symbol it will now be in our ‘Saved’ file on Instagram which you can see by going to the same symbol on your profile home page and clicking on it.

 Step 2: Meal Prepping

-As mentioned above, while we are shopping we open the meal prep google sheet on our phone and go down the shopping list column and get the ingredients we need.
-We don’t veer from this list very often, except for maybe a few items here and there, and our bill has stayed the same each week.
+At the store, we use the shopping list from the meal prep google sheet to get the ingredients we need.
+We don’t veer from this list very often, except for maybe a few items here and there, which keeps our grocery bill very consistent.
 It only changes if we go to a specialty store for our items instead of our regular grocery store which rarely happens.

 Food Preparation/ Cooking

-- Consider any dinners you may have out during the week or work lunches so you don’t buy to much and have to throw out food
+- Consider any dinners or lunches you may eat out during so you don’t buy to much and have to throw out food

-- Make new tabs in your google spreadsheet for each week so you can refer back and reuse a weekly plan if need be.
-I also have one tab where I’ve started to save recipes I like for breakfast, lunch and dinner from each of these other tabs.
+- Make new tabs in your google spreadsheet for each week so you can refer back and reuse a weekly plan or recipe link if need be.
+I have one tab where I’ve started to save recipes we use the most often for breakfast, lunch and dinner.
 Nice to have it all in once place!

 We’d love to hear from you – what are your meal-planning and prepping tips?